hoytpr/Lacto_genome/metadata.md

   ### Read data separation

-  - The nodes of the presumptive plasmids can be selected, and the sequences can be output from Bandage as `.fasta` files (*e.g.* "Bandage_plasmid1.fasta" and "Bandage_plasmid2.fasta").
+  - The nodes and edges of the presumptive plasmids can be selected, and the sequences can be output from Bandage as `.fasta` files (*e.g.* "Bandage_plasmid1.fasta" and "Bandage_plasmid2.fasta").
 For a description of the differences between `Bandage` nodes and edges, vs. assembly contigs, please see the [Bandage Wiki Page](https://github.com/rrwick/Bandage/wiki).
 Alternatively, for use in pipelines, the SPAdes output `.gfa` file `assembly_graph_with_scaffolds.gfa` can be converted to a fasta file by first extracting the node read sequences, then converting those to a `.fasta` file as shown in **[Script 4](/scripts.md#scr04)**.
   - To identify reads corresponding to these plasmid sequences, the Bandage `.fasta` outputs were converted into a Blast+ database (v.
 2.8.1). **[Script 6](/scripts.md#scr06)** ([Citations](/citations.md#cit05))
   - The complete set of Lactococcus reads `.fastq` files was converted to `.fasta` files **[Script 7](/scripts.md#scr07)**.
   - The Blast database was queried with the Lactococcus reads `.fasta` files outputting the read names that match the plasmid node sequences as in **[Script 8](/scripts.md#scr08)**.